Update – January 6, 2021

 In order to safely provide groceries to all who come to us, we will continue to observe CDC and State guidelines to protect both our staff and our clients from COVID 19.
 This will include masks and social distancing.
 We are implementing a plan to minimize personal contact in the parking lot andasking you to call us at the number posted in our parking lot upon arrival.
 When we talk with you, we can further explain the process.

 Our hours continue to be 9-noon, Monday through Friday and 1st and 3rdMonday evenings from 6-7pm.
-In case of bad weather, please watch for announcements on local television stations or call our office (859-261-3649) for a message which will be updated if the roads are too bad for travel.
+In case of bad weather, please call our office (859-261-3649) for a message which will be updated if the roads are too bad for travel.

 Please come see us if your family needs food.